 |Ascension of Bahá’u’lláh marking the passing of Bahá’u’lláh in 1892||29 May||28 May|

 |Martyrdom of the Báb Who was executed in 1850||10 July||09 July|

 |Birth of the Báb||16 October||02 November|

 |Day of the Covenant* commemorating Bahá’u’lláh’s appointment of His son, ‘Abdu’l-Bahá, as the One to whom His followers should turn after His passing.||26 November||25 November|

 |Ascension of ‘Abdu’l-Bahá* marking the passing of ‘Abdu’l-Bahá in 1921||28 November||27 November|

 Note: The Bahá’í holy days are set and move according to a solar calendar commencing with the Spring Equinox.
 However the holy days marking the birth of the Báb and Bahá’u’lláh are set and move according to a lunar calculation.

-* Work not suspended; Bahá’ís are enjoined to suspend work on all but these holy days.
+* Work not suspended; Bahá’ís are enjoined to suspend work and attendance at school on all but these holy days.

 Other significant days

 |Ayyám-i-Há (also known as the Intercalary Days) a period of celebration devoted to charity, gift-giving and festivities prior to the annual period of fasting||26 - 29 February||25 - 28 February|